New topics in network modeling

 • Wang, Fellows, and Handcock recently published a re-introduction of the ERNM framework (Wang, Fellows, and Handcock 2023).

-• ERNMs generalize ERGMs to incorporate behavior and are the cross-sectional causing of SIENA models.
+• ERNMs generalize ERGMs to incorporate behavior and are the cross-sectional cousin of SIENA models.

 \begin{align*} \text{ER\textbf{G}M}: & P_{\mathcal{Y}, \bm{\theta}}(\bm{Y}=\bm{y} | \bm{X}=\bm{x}) \\ \text{ER\textbf{N}M}: & P_{\mathcal{Y}, \bm{\theta}}(\bm{Y}=\bm{y}, \bm{X}=\bm{x}) \end{align*}